thoughtworks/maeve-csms/README.md

 ## Configuration

-All configuration in the system is currently through command-line flags.
-The available flags for each component can be viewed using the `-h` flag.
-The configuration is mostly limited to connection details for the various components and their dependencies.
-As mentioned in [Getting started](#getting-started) the allowed charge stations and tokens are currently hard-coded in the server start up commands.
+The gateway is configured through command-line flags.
+The available flags can be viewed using the `-h` flag.

+The manager is configured through a TOML configuration file.
+An example configuration file can be found in [./config/manager/config.toml](./config/manager/config.toml).
+Details of the available configuration options can be found in [./manager/config/README.md](./manager/config/README.md).

 ## Contributing